 When the time comes (at the end of the term or sooner), the homeowner must pay the company a share of what the house is worth.
-There are three ways to do so: selling the home, using money from savings, or by getting a traditional mortgage.
-Most borrowers are forced to sell their home to payoff the loan.
-If the homeowner does not, or cannot, pay off the loan, the contract may authorize the company to sell the home out from under the borrower.
+Most people will do so in one of three ways: by selling the home, by using money from savings, or by getting a traditional mortgage.
+If the homeowner does not, or cannot, do any of these, the contract may authorize the company to sell the home out from under the borrower.
 Because these contracts do not treat the transaction as a loan, the company might not follow state foreclosure laws.
 For the homeowner, however, the end result is the same as a foreclosure-the homeowner gets evicted.